 Currently I am working on three projects dealing with the legacy of history:

-What is the look and feel of life of a schizophrenic who was sterilized by the Nazis and decided to live in a swamp?
+What is the look and feel of life of a person, who was diagnosed with schizophrenia and who was sterilized by the Nazis and decided to live in a swamp?
 What world was lost when the keeper of a very traditional seafarer tavern decided to drown himself in the sea?
-And how did the trauma of Second World War and the complex question of (national) identity affect not only my grandfather and my father, but me as well?
+And how did the and the complex question of (national) identity affect not only my grandfather and my father, but me as well?

 Besides I have done commissioned work such as a feature documentary about the entertainer Helene Fischer for the ARD, a TV-reportage about a